deji-bellum/Frontend-learning/Javascript learning/README.md

   2. Condition: The loop runs while this condition is true.
   3. Increment/Decrement: Updates the loop control variable.
   The loop's condition is checked before each iteration.

+# Adding JavaScript to HTML
+JavaScript can be added to an HTML file in three main ways:

+1. Inline JavaScript: In this method, JavaScript code is directly placed inside an HTML tag using the onclick, onmouseover, or other event attributes.
+This method is generally not recommended for larger projects because it mixes HTML and JavaScript.

+2. Internal JavaScript (Inside <script> tag in the HTML file): Internal JavaScript is added inside a <script> tag in the <head> or <body> section of the HTML file.
+It's useful for small to medium-sized scripts.

+3. External JavaScript File: For better organization and scalability, JavaScript is often written in a separate .js file and linked to the HTML file.

+# Document Object Model (DOM)
+The Document Object Model (DOM) is a programming interface for web documents.
+It represents the structure of an HTML document as a tree of objects.

+  ### Key Concepts in the DOM:
+  1. Document: The root object that gives access to the entire HTML document.
+  2. Nodes: Every HTML element, attribute, and text is represented as a node.
+  3. Tree Structure: The DOM organizes these nodes in a tree-like hierarchy.

+# Selecting HTML Elements with JavaScript
+JavaScript provides various methods to select HTML elements using the DOM.

+1. Using getElementById()
+The getElementById() method selects an element by its ID.

+2. Using querySelector()
+The querySelector() method selects the first element that matches a given CSS selector.

+3. Using querySelectorAll()
+The querySelectorAll() method selects all elements that match a given CSS selector and returns a NodeList.

+# Manipulating HTML Elements with JavaScript

+1. Changing Text Content
+The .textContent property changes the text inside an element.

+2. Modifying CSS Styles
+The .style property allows you to modify an element’s CSS.